-I’m a successful CEO and mother of 5.
+I’m a successful CEO and mother of 6.
 Here’s how parenting made me a better leader

 I cofounded a (now) successful and publicly traded software company.
 But it wasn’t always that way.

 The early days were a slog that lasted far longer than any of us expected.
-As the company hit its stride, I had children (five of them) and took time off when they were young.
+As the company hit its stride, I had children (five of them at that time) and took time off when they were young.

 During that time, as most entrepreneurs do, I was building a following for the company on Twitter, launching our product as one of the first 50 in Google’s App Marketplace, and working with customers.
 I did whatever was needed, whenever I could find the time.
 Any task, big or small, was accomplished during the kids’ nap time, after bedtime, or sandwiched somewhere in between.